Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 14. Financial Market and Insurance Oversight

-Who it affects: Financial service providers
+Who it affects: Banks, insurance providers

 Purpose: Prevent misconduct and protect customers